k-sareen/mmtk-art/README.md

 We have allocation fast-paths implemented for all architectures.

 We can boot an AOSP build on an x86_64 Cuttlefish VM with the `Immix` and `StickyImmix` plans.
+We can boot an AOSP build on an actual arm64 device with the `Immix` plan.

 [^1]: Namely, ART expects a root visitor to process the root immediately while MMTk expects a list of root slots to seed the transitive closure.